Peter Taylor (footballer, born 1953): Return to Gillingham

 In October 2013, Taylor was appointed Gillingham manager for the second time, on an interim basis, following the club's sacking of Martin Allen.
 On 11 November he was appointed full-time manager, with a contract lasting until the end of the season.
 He was relieved of his duties on 31 December 2014.

 Kerala Blasters

-On 8 May 2015, Indian Super League franchise Kerala Blasters FC appointed Taylor as the head coach for the season ahead.
+On 8 May 2015, Indian Super League club Kerala Blasters appointed Taylor as the head coach for the season.

-However, after four defeats in the series, on 28 October 2015, Taylor departed as Kerala head coach by mutual consent.
+However, four defeats in a row in the 14-game season put the club in serious jeopardy and, on 28th October 2015, Taylor was dismissed from his post.

 New Zealand (assistant) and third Gillingham spell

-In September 2016, Taylor accepted the offer to become assistant to Anthony Hudson with the New Zealand national football team.
+In September 2016, Taylor accepted the offer to become assistant to Anthony Hudson with the New Zealand men's national football team.
 Taylor was to be based in England and mainly to work with the New Zealand players based there.

 In May 2017 he was appointed as director of football at Gillingham, alongside his New Zealand duties.
 He was appointed Gillingham's interim manager following the departure of head coach Adrian Pennock on 25 September 2017.
 He left both roles at Gillingham on 12 October 2017.